-The recovery and disposal of waste requires a permit under EU legislation with the principal objective of preventing harm to human health and the environment.
-This legislation also allows member states to
+The recovery and disposal of waste requires a permit under legislation with the principal objective of preventing harm to human health and the environment.
+This EU legislation also allows member

 Permitting (England and Wales) Regulations 2010 these require Community Composters to either register Environment Agency for an Exemption or for a Permit.

-a T23 exemption (Aerobic composting and associated prior treatment).
-On some community, on sites such as our Compost Demonstration site additional exemptions are required to carry out related activities such as treating food
+for a T23 exemption (Aerobic composting and associated prior treatment).
+On some community, on sites such as our Compost Demonstration site additional exemptions are required to carry out related activities such as treating

 processes is relatively simple.